nkdeus/eva-framework/packages/eva-purge/README.md

 ## 🎨 Perfect for EVA CSS

-@eva/purge is specifically designed for EVA CSS projects:
+eva-css-purge is specifically designed for EVA CSS projects:

 - Preserves all CSS variable definitions in `:root`
 - Keeps utility classes like `w-64`, `p-16`, `fs-32`